-Land Use Primary Uses Secondary Uses Note CEC Minimum 75% of acreage for office, research and development, employment or lodging uses Maximum 25% acreage for retail or residential uses Phasing plan must ensure that office, employ- ment, and lodging uses are always the primary uses within the area rezoned or any area subse- quently subdivided from the original rezoning.
+Land Use Primary Uses Secondary Uses Note CEC Minimum 75% of acreage for office, research and development, employment or lodging uses Maximum 25% acreage for retail or residential uses Phasing plan must ensure that office, employment, and lodging uses are always the primary uses within the area rezoned or any area subsequently subdivided from the original rezoning.
 Appropriate zoning districts for primary uses include O(M), O(L), and PMD.
-In planned zoning districts, appropriate Land Bay designations for Primary uses include OC1, OC2, OC3, and IC1 as defined in Part 280 et seq. of Zoning Ordinance.
+In planned zoning districts, appropriate Land Bay designations for Primary uses as defined in Part 280 et seq. of Zoning Ordinance.

-PUBLIC FACILITY OBJECTIVE 1: Plan and design all public facilities in a manner that generally conforms to the Comprehensive Plan, the Zoning Ordinance, and the Capital Improvements Plan.
+PUBLIC FACILITY OBJECTIVE 1: Plan and design all public facilities in a manner that generally conforms to the Comprehensive Plan, the Zoning Ordinance, the Design and Construction Standards Manual, and the Capital Improvements Plan.